Saxeten: Economy

 In 2000, there were 3 workers who commuted into the municipality and 39 workers who commuted away.
 The municipality is a net exporter of workers, with about 13.0 workers leaving the municipality for every one entering.
 Of the working population, 12.1% used public transportation to get to work, and 58.6% used a private car.

+There is one hotel in Saxeten, the Alpenrose which was founded in 1895.
+Seematter, a wood cutting company, is based in Saxeten.
+Agricultural coperatives Bergschaft Bällen and Bergschaft Innenberg constitute a significant part of the local economy.

 Religion

 From the 2000 census, 4 or 3.1% were Roman Catholic, while 104 or 81.3% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 24 individuals (or about 18.75% of the population) who belonged to another Christian church.
 2 (or about 1.56% of the population) belonged to no church, are agnostic or atheist, and 6 individuals (or about 4.69% of the population) did not answer the question.

 Education

 In Saxeten about 34 or (26.6%) of the population have completed non-mandatory upper secondary education, and 3 or (2.3%) have completed additional higher education (either university or a Fachhochschule).
 All 3 who completed tertiary schooling were Swiss men.

 The Canton of Bern school system provides one year of non-obligatory Kindergarten, followed by six years of Primary school.
 This is followed by three years of obligatory lower Secondary school where the students are separated according to ability and aptitude.
 Following the lower Secondary students may attend additional schooling or they may enter an apprenticeship.

 During the 2010–11 school year, there were a total of 11 students attending classes in Saxeten.
 There were no kindergarten classes in the municipality.
 A total of 7 students attended a primary school in another municipality.
 During the same year, there was one lower secondary class with a total of 4 students.

 As of 2000, there were 14 students in Saxeten who came from another municipality, while 6 residents attended schools outside the municipality.